Prerequisites

 Connect to the database at

 localhost:27017.
-You can use any Redis client, such as the Redis CLI, to connect:If you did not specify your own password, you can get the password by looking at thecw-dragonfly-db-passwordsecret in thedragonflynamespace.
-Note the password will be base64 encoded.
+You can use any Redis client, such as the Redis CLI, to connect:If you didn’t specify your own password, you can get the password by looking at thecw-dragonfly-db-passwordsecret in thedragonflynamespace.
+Note the password is base64 encoded.